SETHUKKARASI3006/JKFLIPFLOP-USING-IF-ELSE/README.md

 ![output](timingdiagram.png)

 ## RESULTS:
-Therefore, a prrogram for flipflops is developed and it's truthtable is verified in quartus using verilog programming.
+Therefore, a program for flipflops is developed and it's truthtable is verified in quartus using verilog programming.